+Policy:

 Unallowable and over recovered indirect costs must be refunded or returned to the Agency through an indirect cost rate adjustment.

-Regardless of the type of rate that was negotiated, a refund (including interest chargeable in accordance with applicable federal agency regulations) may be due to the Agency if the proposal is found to include unallowable costs or if there was an over recovery of indirect costs that cannot be carried forward.
-Costs may be found unallowable: 1) as specified by law or regulation; 2) as identified in Office of Management and Budget (OMB) Circulars; 3) by the terms and conditions of awards; or 4) because they are clearly not to federal awards.
+Regardless of the type of rate that was negotiated, a refund (including interest chargeable in accordance with applicable federal agency regulations) may be due to the Agency if the indirect costs are found to include unallowable costs or if there was an over recovery of indirect costs that cannot be carried forward.
+Costs may be found unallowable for the following:

-Entity Specific Considerations:

-Non-profit Organizations.
-OMB Circular A-122 does not address refunds relating to an entity’s indirect cost rate.

-Educational Institutions.
-The amount or proportion of unallowable costs included in each year’s rate will be assumed to be the same as the amount or proportion of unallowable costs included in the base year proposal used to establish the rate.
-An adjustment or refund may be used to recoup unallowable indirect costs depending on the period of time covered by the indirect cost rate.

-future fiscal year–the unallowable costs will be removed from the indirect cost pools and the rates adjusted.

-past period–the federal share of the unallowable costs will be computed and recouped by a cash refund (including interest).
-Provisional or fixed rates will be adjusted when finalized to avoid duplicate recovery of by the federal government.

-current period–a rate adjustment or a refund will be required at the cognizant agency’s discretion.

-Authority:

-OMB Circular A-87 Attachment E, (E)(4) and (F)(5)

-OMB Circular A-21 (C)(9)

-UGMS Part II Attachment E, (E)(5) and (F)(5)
+as specified by law or regulation;

+as identified in Uniform Guidance and Texas Grant Management Standards (TxGMS), as applicable;

+by the terms and conditions of awards; or

+because they are clearly not allocable to the award(s).

+Reference:

+OMB Uniform Guidance: 2 CFR §§ 200.345 and 200.410, and Appendices III-VII to 2 CFR Part 200

+TxGMS: “Post-Closeout Adjustments and Continuing Responsibilities” and “Collection of Unallowable Costs”

-Last Update: April 1, 2014
+Last Update: October 1, 2023